nataliarsand/eixo-design/README.md

 # Eixo Design (pronounced A-shoo)

 > **Important:** This repository is public for transparency and learning purposes.
-The code structure is available for reference. **DO NOT** use my portfolio content, case studies, or personal information.
+The code structure is available for reference. **DO NOT** use its content, case studies, or replicate anything without permission.

 Eixo is a digital design studio that brings clarity to complex products and services.
 We align people, processes, and purpose through intentional design so teams can move with focus and confidence.